Programme Coordinating Mechanism:

-The Cambodia Rural Sanitation and Hygiene Improvement Programme (CRSHIP) works to increase access to improved sanitation and promote good hygiene practices in rural communities.
+The Cambodia Rural Sanitation and Hygiene Improvement Programme (CRSHIP) works to increase sustained access to improved sanitation and promote good hygiene practices in rural communities.
 CRSHIP actively supports national WASH sector objectives and partner capacity building, placing learning at the centre of all of its work.
 Phase one targeted six provinces, and phase two, which began in 2015, targets an additional five.
-The programme works in 10 provinces through local and international NGOs, with the Ministry of Rural Development leading the Programme Coordinating Mechanism.
+The programme works through local and international NGOs, with the Ministry of Rural Development leading the Programme Coordinating Mechanism.

 Learning and innovation